 Examples of incentives in the workplace

-Gamification is another form of incentive that can drive our intrinsic and extrinsic motivation; pushing our desire to win, or set ourselves personal challenges and goals to overcome.
-You can explore BeeLiked’s range of solutions for employee engagement here.
+Gamification is another form of incentive that can drive our intrinsic and extrinsic motivation; pushing our desire to win, or setting ourselves personal challenges and goals to overcome.